manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 3 - The Top and The Bottom
+## Chapter III - The Top and The Bottom

 > Disunity, that’s the trouble.
 It’s my absolute opinion that in our complex industrial society, no business enterprise can succeed without sharing the burden of the problems of other enterprises. [^24]